Slovakiasite Slovakiasite Slovakiasite Slovakiasite Slovakiasite

 Blue Church

-Location: Bratislava, Bezruc Street
+Location Bratislava, Bezruc Street

 The Blue Church, consecrated in 1913, immediately attracts the visitors’ attention because of its blue facade.
 Nowadays it is a popular place for weddings, especially those of celebrities.